Erik Veje Rasmussen

 Erik Veje Rasmussen (born 9 April 1959) is a Danish former handball player and handball coach who competed in the 1982 World Men's Handball Championship and 1984 Summer Olympics.
-In addition to Handball he is also an author and inventor of sports clothing.
+In addition to Handball he is also an author, politician and inventor of sports clothing.

 Playing career

 Veje Rasmussen started playing handball at Vallekilde-Hørve, his local club.
 From there he moved to Danish top club Helsingør IF, and was the top goalscorer of the 1983 Danish Handball League season.

 After 2 seasons he moved abroad playing in both Germany, Switzerland and Spain.
 At St. Otmar he acted as player-coach in multiple instances.

 During the 1980s he was one of the central players at the Danish National Team.

 In 1984 he finished fourth with the Denmark men's national handball team in the Olympic tournament.
 He played all six matches and scored 25 goals.
 Rasmussen played a total 233 games for the national team scoring 1015 goals.
 This makes him both the third most capped player and the thirds most scoring player for the Danish national team ever.